TYPO3-extensions/gridelements/Documentation/Chapters/GridWizard/Index.rst

 Now you can click on the  **small triangles** at the right and at the bottom to create the basic grid structure. + will increase the number of columns and/or rows, - will decrease it.
-To get the example we have been using for the `Grid TS Structure
+To get the example we have been using for the :ref:`Grid TS Syntax <GridTsSyntax>`, the basic grid would be looking like this:
-<#This%20is%20the%20complete%20example%20code|outline>`_ , the basic
-grid would be looking like this:

 |img-14|